alisonands/LED_PID/README.md

-# 2dof LED position control with photoresistors
+# Two axis LED position control with photoresistors
 - This project aims to control the position of LEDs based on feedback from photoresistors.

 ## Setup